Want to share your typeform on your website? Head to Share and you’ll find three ways to do so – as a popup, a standard embed, or a full page embed.

 - if height of typeform < 450px = Small

-If you view your typeform on a mobile device, and you’re seeing a symbol prompting you to turn your screen, it is likely your typeform is embedded with too large a sizing for view on mobile.
+If you view your typeform on a mobile device, and you’re seeing a symbol prompting you to turn your screen, it is likely your typeform is embedded with too large a sizing to view on mobile.
 In this case, double check the width and height of the embed.
 To improve your experience on mobile, you may also want to check the content of the typeform and segment large amounts of text into smaller questions if possible.

 Hidden Fields with embedded typeforms